Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Security groups can allow other security groups, instead of IP
 21 FTP, 22 SSH SFTP, 80 HTTP, 443 HTTPS, 3389 RDP
 On demand, Pay per second, Short workload
-Reserved instances -72%, 1 or 3 years, Commit to instance attributes (type, region, tenancy, os)
+Reserved instances -72%, 1 or 3 years, Commit to instance type, region, tenancy, os
-Saving plans -72%, 1 or 3 years, Commit to amount per hour, Above is on demand
 Spot instances -90%, Bid on unused instances, Lost if max price below spot
 Dedicated Host, Access to physical server, Compliance or server bound licences, Most expensive
 Dedicated Instances, Instances on hardware not shared with other accounts